 As a theatre-maker, I go on a hunt for the right people and then we make awesome art together.

-Someone recently stole my identity so I've temporarily taken my resume materials off of this site.
+Someone recently stole my identity on the internet so I've temporarily taken my resume materials off of this site.
 Please email me directly for a copy of my artistic resume and/or educator CV.

 Stuff critics have said about my directing work: